Last Updated: 10/19/2021

 - Make sure the ends of adjacent rows are staggered at least eight inches apart.

 - Clean any excess residue off as you go using the adhesive remover wipes or mild soap, water, and a soft cloth.

-- Maintain the room temperature at around 70 degrees or so to keep your glue at an even consistency.
+- Maintain room temperature at around 70° F or so to keep your glue at an even consistency.

 - When spreading glue, do not work too far ahead of yourself.